cenpnt/Rust-Project/README.md

     - Name
     - Temperature in Celsius
-    - Bar graphs that compares the temperature of all the elements.
+    - Bar graphs that compare the temperature of all the elements.

 ---